New Mexico Forms Library

 g. veterans’ benefits;

-n. oil and gas equipment not financed by the judgment creditor to be used for purposes for which it was purchased as provided by Section 70-4-12 NMSA 1978.
+m. oil and gas equipment not financed by the judgment creditor to be used for purposes for which it was purchased as provided by Section 70-4-12 NMSA 1978;

 4. HOW TO PROTECT EXEMPT PROPERTY:

 If the judgment creditor disputes a claimed exemption, the clerk or the judge will notify you of the date and time for a court hearing on your claim.
+If you dispute the amount of garnishment by the garnishee, you must file with the clerk a Notice of Dispute and Request for Hearing form.
 You must go to that hearing and explain why your money or property is exempt.
 You must bring to the hearing any proof that your money or property is exempt.

 If you do not complete and file the claim of exemptions (garnishment) form within ten (10) days and attend the hearing, your money or property may be turned over to the judgment creditor.